typesupply/opentype-cookbook/readme.md

         pos @punctuationUppercaseOn <100 0 200 0>;
     } cpsp;

-Note that these features will be invoked whenever the user types in all capitals.
+Note that these features will not be activated whenever the user types in all capitals.
 The features must be activated manually.

 ## Swashes